 Though the focus at the current moment is making the place sustainable for the long-term to provide a permanent safe haven for those who need it, Navarro and Rooney hope to eventually pay a stipend to their dedicated volunteers.

-You can follow Collective Focus Hub on Instagram or visit the group’s calendar to learn of upcoming volunteer opportunities, gatherings and projects, such as a podcast that will speak with people all over the neighborhood.
+You can follow Collective Focus Hub on Instagram to learn of upcoming volunteer opportunities, gatherings and projects, such as a podcast that will speak with people all over the neighborhood.

 Feature image courtesy of Collective Focus Hub